 Enamel is the first defense for your teeth against the many different chemicals they’re exposed to from food and bodily fluids.
 As a result, it can be prone to wear and tear.
-This is referred to as enamel erosion.
+This is called enamel erosion.

 Enamel erosion can cause symptoms like tooth stains and sensitivity.
 Tooth enamel can’t be regrown.
 But you can prevent erosion from getting worse with dental treatment and by taking care of your teeth.

 Symptoms of tooth enamel erosion can vary.
 They often include:

 - increased sensitivity to taste, textures, and temperature